Svrf/svrf-api/examples/ARKitFaceFilterDemo/README.md

 [ARKit][] on iPhone X and newer uses the front-facing TrueDepth camera to provide real-time information about the pose and expression of the user's face.

-## SVRF + ARKit
+## Svrf + ARKit

-Using ARKit's face detection and the SVRF API, you can apply 3D face filters to a user's face that react to their facial expressions in real-time.
-SVRF's 3D face filters are streamed to the device at runtime giving your users access to the entire SVRF library of face filters.
+Using ARKit's face detection and the Svrf API, you can apply 3D face filters to a user's face that react to their facial expressions in real-time.
+Svrf's 3D face filters are streamed to the device at runtime giving your users access to the entire Svrf library of face filters.

 ## Requirements